jto/formz/README.md

 The basics of it are pretty simple.

-Validating data basically means you have to do X steps:
+Validating data basically means you have to go through 3 steps:

-1 - Extract "pieces" of data from a "blob" (a blob being an Http request, a scala Map, a jdbc ResultSet, a Json object etc.)
+- Extract "pieces" of data from a "blob" (a blob being an Http request, a scala Map, a jdbc ResultSet, a Json object etc.)
-2 - validate formats and convert each "pieces" in Scala types ("17" => 17:Int, JsNumber(17) => 17 ...)
+- validate formats and convert each "pieces" in Scala types ("17" => 17:Int, JsNumber(17) => 17 ...)
-3 - Apply validation rules (business logic here), for example age must not be < 0.
+- Apply validation rules (business logic here), for example age must not be < 0.

-At first, theses steps seems to be very different, they are in fact specialization of `(Input => Either[Error, Result])` Let's take the example of validating an Int contained in a request body
+At first, theses steps seems to be very different, they are in fact specializations of `Input => Either[Errors, Result]`.

+Let's take the example of validating an Int contained in a request body

-1 - Extraction is `Request => Either[Errors, String]`
+- Extraction is `Request => Either[Errors, String]`
-2 - Format validation is `String => Either[Errors, Int]`
+- Format validation is `String => Either[Errors, Int]`
-3 - "Business" validation is `Int => Either[Errors, Int]`
+- "Business" validation is `Int => Either[Errors, Int]`

-This POC does uses Validation instead of Either, but the general idea is the same
+This POC uses `Validation` instead of `Either`, but the general idea is the same

 ``` scala
 type Mapping[Err, From, To] = (From => ValidationNEL[Err, To]) // Steps 1 and 2